moinuddin95/the-closet-software/README.md

 ## 🧩 Background (service worker)

 The background script (`src/background.ts`) runs as a Manifest V3 service worker and acts as the backend coordinator for the extension.
-It handles messaging from the content script and popup, talks to Supabase, and manages Chrome storage.
+It handles messages from the content script and popup, talks to Supabase, and manages Chrome storage.

 ### Responsibilities